SamLB9/EMS_research_imputation-models/README.md

 In order to analyze the performance of the different imputation methods, I have once again chosen to use boxplots.

-Here's a box plot representing the different imputation methods according to their AUC as a function of the percentage of missing value.
+Here are three box plot representing the different imputation methods according to their AUC as a function of the percentage of missing value and of the data size.
 To do this, I decided to use the best classification model, the "Random Forest Classifier":

 1000 rows:
 ![1000 rows:](https://github.com/SamLB9/EMS_research_imputation-models/blob/758bd4fd41e809fe14d29666cdc38ad786970622/C_BoxPlot_RandomForestClassifier_Classification_1000rows.png)